Makimeishu/coursera_cleaning_project_1/README.md

 2. Script `run_analysis.R`: implement 5 steps required by the course project (please look into the script for more detail)

-3. `CodeBook.md`: describes the variables, the data, and any transformations or work that you performed to clean up the data.
+3. `CodeBook.md`: describes the variables, the data, and any transformations or work that performed to clean up the data.

 4. Text file `tidy.txt`: output file after run the `run_analysis.R` script.